rancher/docs/content/k3s/latest/en/security/hardening_guide/_index.md

 Ensure that the `--encryption-provider-config` argument is set as appropriate.
 <details>
 <summary>Rationale</summary>
-Where `etcd` encryption is used, it is important to ensure that the appropriate set of encryption providers is used.
-Currently, the aescbc, kms and secretbox are likely to be appropriate options.
+`etcd` is a highly available key-value store used by Kubernetes deployments for persistent storage of all of its REST API objects.
+These objects are sensitive in nature and should be encrypted at rest to avoid any disclosures.

+Detailed steps on how to configure secrets encryption in K3s are available in [Secrets Encryption](../secrets_encryption/).
 </details>

 ### Control 1.2.34
 Ensure that encryption providers are appropriately configured.
 <details>
 <summary>Rationale</summary>
-`etcd` is a highly available key-value store used by Kubernetes deployments for persistent storage of all of its REST API objects.
-These objects are sensitive in nature and should be encrypted at rest to avoid any disclosures.
+Where `etcd` encryption is used, it is important to ensure that the appropriate set of encryption providers is used.
+Currently, the `aescbc`, `kms` and `secretbox` are likely to be appropriate options.

 This can be remediated by passing a valid configuration to `k3s` as outlined above.
+Detailed steps on how to configure secrets encryption in K3s are available in [Secrets Encryption](../secrets_encryption/).
 </details>

 ### Control 1.3.1